zeitkunst/FluidNexusWebsite/FluidNexus/fluidnexus/static/manual.rst

 Introduction
 ============

-Fluid Nexus is an application for mobile phones and desktop devices that is primarily designed to enable activists to send messages and data amongst themselves independent of a centralized network.
-The idea is to provide a means of communication between people when the centralized network has been shut down, either by the government during a time of unrest, or by nature due to a massive disaster.
-During such times the use of the centralized network for voice or SMS is not possible.
-Yet, if we can use the fact that people still must move about the world, then we can use ideas from sneaker-nets to turn people into carriers of data.
-Given enough people, we can create fluid, temporary, ad-hoc networks that pass messages one person at a time, spreading out as a contagion and eventually reaching members of the group.
-This enables surreptitious communication via daily activity and relies on a fluid view of reality.
-Additionally, Fluid Nexus can be used as a hyperlocal message board, loosely attached to physical locations.
+Fluid Nexus is an intervention into staid practices surrounding networks.
+In the second decade of the twenty-first century, networks continue to be defined by their stable topology, their ability to be captured in an image or graph.
+Peer-to-peer technologies have promised new arrangements absent centralized control, but they still rely on stationary devices.
+Mobile phones bring movement and motion but nevertheless remain wedded to conventional network providers.

+Networks do not need to be understood as stable entities with well-traversed paths.
+Instead, we can combine peer-to-peer with movement to use machines and humans as equal parts of an information transfer infrastructure.
+Fluid, temporary, ad-hoc networks can be created and destroyed as necessary, passing information from one person to another, spreading out as a contagion and eventually reaching everyone using the service.
+People become mobile nodes in the network (known in computer science as a `sneaker net <http://en.wikipedia.org/wiki/Sneakernet>`_) while their devices take care of transferring data from one device to another.

+Since information in Fluid Nexus does not travel through any centralized networks it cannot be saved by any Internet intermediary, potentially revealing identifiable information.
+Nor can any intermediary decide to censor a particular message.
+These facts make Fluid Nexus an important tool for activists.
+Access to the data stored by Fluid Nexus requires a search warrant---or another device running the software.
+Indeed it is this "broadcast" nature of Fluid Nexus that makes it such a potent tool.
+In the long-run, anyone else running the software will eventually have every message sent by any other user, making it nigh impossible to censor any single message.
+No identifying information regarding the sender is attached to a message---the sender is in control of what he or she wishes to reveal.
+And in conjunction with other software such as `ObscuraCam <https://guardianproject.info/apps/securecam/>`_ identities can be further obfuscated as desired or necessary.

+Yet sometimes it is important for information to reach a broader audience, and at this time that requires going through the Internet.
+To facilitate this we've created the `Nexus <http://fluidnexus.net/nexus>`_, a place for certain types of messages which are marked as "public" to be automatically uploaded by any Fluid Nexus user to this website.
+Again, the control of whether a message can be uploaded or not is left in the fingertips of the sender.
+The Nexus can become a place to distribute necessary bits of text, audio, images, and video to a wider audience.

-For more information, see "`Transnetworks and the Fluid Nexus Project`_" to be published in Fall 2011 in the proceedings of dis/connecting/media 2009.
+For more information regarding our theoretical motivations, see "`Transnetworks and the Fluid Nexus Project`_" to be published in Fall 2011 in the proceedings of dis/connecting/media 2009.

 Terminology & Icons
 ===================